carpentries-lab/python-aos-lesson/episodes/07-vectorisation.md

 ---

 A requirement that we haven't yet addressed is the option to apply a land or ocean mask.
-To do this, we need to use the land surface fraction file.
+To do this, we need to use the land area fraction file.

 ~~~
 import numpy as np